I am a writer who loves researching and writing on many different topics, from health to tech and back again.

 See an ENT (ear, nose, and throat) specialist to be examined.

 How to Treat Your Nose Pain

 There are many reasons noses can hurt.
 Here are some of the most common ones and things to try to help make the pain go away:

 Dryness is one of the most common causes of a sore nose, and it can be caused by a variety of factors.

-People who blow their nose frequently, smoke tobacco or marijuana, or who live in a dry climate are especially susceptible to getting a dry nose.1 In fact, blowing the nose too frequently is the most common cause for a dry nose — whether blowing because of allergies or a cold.1
+People who blow their nose frequently, smoke tobacco or marijuana, or live in a dry climate are especially susceptible to getting a dry nose.1 In fact, blowing the nose too frequently is the most common cause of a dry nose—whether blowing because of allergies or a cold.1

 You can also get it from using common medications like antihistamines and over-the-counter treatments for colds like nasal decongestants.

 Artificial heating and cooling can also dry out the air, meaning you can still get a dry nose in the middle of the summer.

 To alleviate your sore nose, you can try one of the following remedies.1

 - Line the interior of your nostrils with a very small amount of petroleum jelly